fordjes/sdn-labs/linux/02_bridges.md

   {+172.16.2.0/24 dev br0  proto kernel  scope link  src 172.16.2.100 linkdown+}
   ```

 0. Use the *bridge link show* command to display information regarding *br0*.
+The *bridge* command is the updated *iproute2* command that eclipses the *brctl* command.

   `student@beachhead:~$` `bridge link show br0`